Shoals Marine Laboratory: Research

-The Shoals Marine Laboratory emphasizes its dedication to undergraduate research by offering several Research Internships in Field Science (RIFS).
-This program is the successor to the Research Experience for Undergraduates (REU) program which was funded by a seven-year National Science Foundation grant.
-The RIFS program allows undergraduates to perform a full research project - from proposal to research paper and presentation - in the course of a summer.
+The Shoals Marine Laboratory emphasizes its dedication to undergraduate research by offering several positions within the Shoals Undergraduate Research Group (SURG).
+This program is the successor to the Research Internships in Field Science program (RIFS) and the Research Experience for Undergraduates (REU) program before that, which was funded by a seven-year National Science Foundation grant.
+The SURG program allows undergraduates to research within a variety of fields—from conservation to engineering—in a 3-10 week program.
+This opportunity is dependent on the availability of mentors and funding and therefore is constantly shifting to meet those demands.
 It also provides participants with full room and board.

 In addition to the formal research internship, nearly all credit courses at SML require small individual research projects.
 For example, students enrolled in the Underwater Research course must produce an original research proposal, supported by preliminary data collected and analyzed in the course.

-The lab also hosts and works with visiting researchers from across the country, including a migratory bird banding program, the New Hampshire Fish and Game tern restoration project on White Island, gull research, and monitoring of subtidal communities.
+The lab also hosts and works with visiting researchers from across the country, including the New Hampshire Fish and Game tern restoration project on White Island, gull research, monitoring of subtidal communities, and a migratory bird banding program.

+Gull research is conducted by Gulls of Appledore project, which works to band individuals in the island's large Herring Gull and Great Black-backed Gull populations.

+The bird banding program is known as the Appledore Island Migration Station (AIMS).
+Opening in 1974, AIMS studies migratory birds using Appledore as a stopover.
+AIMS data is collected in the spring and fall of each active year by volunteers and students.

 In 2016, researchers investigated an intertidal species of fish called a mummichog.
 The researchers discovered how mummichogs use a tail-flip jump to cross land into new tidepools, and how they prop themselves into an upright position before leaping to receive extra visual cues.
 It was suggested that this behavior provides insight into how fish made the transition on to land.